 Here is a very good option for canned snails: Zoo Med’s Can O’ Snails.
 This snail chow contains 25-30 deshelled snails bred on a farm, preserved in their natural fluids.

-Parasites like lung fluke spread by eating wild-caught snails may be fatal to turtles.
+Parasites like lung fluke, which are spread by eating wild-caught snails, may be fatal to turtles.
 Multiple parasites and diseases use snails as an “intermediary” host.

 Make sure to get your live snails from reputable pet shops if you want to give them to your pets.
 It is obvious that you shouldn’t have wild-caught snails and turtles in the same aquarium.